Dataproc Metastore is a fully managed, highly available, autohealing, serverless, Apache Hive metastore (HMS) that runs on Google Cloud.

 For example, implementing a metastore might help you designate that a subset of your files contains revenue data, as opposed to manually tracking the filenames.
 In this case, you can define a table for those files and store the metadata in Dataproc Metastore.
 After, you can connect it to a Dataproc cluster and query the table for information using Hive, Spark SQL, or other query services.

 Dataproc Metastore versions

 When you create a Dataproc Metastore service, you can choose to use a Dataproc Metastore 2 service or a Dataproc Metastore 1 service.

 Dataproc Metastore 2 is the new generation of the service that offers horizontal scalability in addition to Dataproc Metastore 1 features.
 For more information, see features and benefits.

 Dataproc Metastore 2 has a different pricing plan than Dataproc Metastore.
 For more information, see pricing plans and scaling configurations.

 Common use cases

 Assign meaning to your data.
-Create a centralized metadata repository that is shared among ephemeral Dataproc clusters.
-Use using different open source software (OSS) engines, such as Apache Hive, Apache Spark, and Presto.
+Create a centralized metadata repository that's shared among many ephemeral Dataproc clusters.
+Use different open source software (OSS) engines, such as Apache Hive , Apache Spark, and Presto.